bgawalt/synonym_spectra/README.md

 wife about it and she said why didn't I just use breadth-first search since the edges were all unweighted.
 And I had no good answer for her.
 Oh well.

-Looking at this now, Djikstra's was probably the wrong way to go.
+Looking at this now, shortest path was probably the wrong way to go.
 Encouraging short chains seems like it also encourages using the most tenuous synonym-links available.
 Maybe I'll relax that shortness constraint some day and see what unfolds.

 Ongoing, continuing, last, past.